xieyaoyue/tp/docs/UserGuide.md

 `view` → views the budget limit that was set previously

-Feature below shows an example for Viewing Budget Limit feature (i.e. budget limit has not been set yet): <br>
+Figure below shows an example for Viewing Budget Limit feature (i.e. budget limit has not been set yet): <br>

 ![Example for Viewing Budget Limit](images/NoBudgetExample.png)

-Feature below shows an example for Viewing Budget Limit feature (i.e. budget limit has been set): <br>
+Figure below shows an example for Viewing Budget Limit feature (i.e. budget limit has been set): <br>

 ![Example for Viewing Budget Limit](images/BudgetExample.png)

 ### 3.5 Setting Budget Limit: `set`